panicoding/laravel-suspicious-logins/README.md

 Detect suspicious logins for standard Laravel authentication (base Laravel, Jetstream, etc) and notify a list of administrators and/or the user of the login.

+In the future we plan to allow denying logins as opposed to just notifying users.

 ## Example Email
 <img src="https://raw.githubusercontent.com/AdventDevInc/laravel-suspicious-logins/main/docs/example-email.png" alt="Example Email" />